-This is when he stopped and leaned in, speaking conspiratorially to me.
+This is when he stopped and leaned in, speaking conspiratorially.

 That last part was him reacting to my flimsy effort to look nonchalant.

 He goes on: “You can smell them.
 They smell … not human, see? … they smell like … like embalming fluid.
-You smell that and you better just get the hell outa there.”
+You smell that, and you better just get the hell outta there.”

-A few moments later, the homeless stranger suddenly shot out of his chair, strode out the door, and then dove over the railing, and took off running.
+A few moments later, the homeless stranger suddenly shot out of his chair, strode out the door, and then dove over the railing.
+He took off running.
 Like a bat out of Transylvania.
 Just gone.

 My guess?
 One of us smelled like embalming fluid.